'We Expect It To Be Significantly Cheaper': Denton Couple Downsizing From House To 300-Square-Foot School Bus

 They’re trading in their 1,100-square-foot home for life in a 300-square-foot school bus.

-The tiny home took approximately nine months to build, and it comes with a bedroom, a kitchen, and a bathroom.
+The tiny home cost about $18,000 and took approximately nine months to build.

+It comes with a bedroom, a kitchen, and a bathroom.

 They say there’s plenty of cabinet space for storage and a closet.